Monster-Library/Monster_Gulp_Starter/README.md

 ## Don't Forget

 - You must download [Node.js](https://nodejs.org/en/) And [Cmder](https://cmder.net/)
-- open terminal and run `npm install` to install the files you need
-- open terminal and run `gulp` to serve\open the app
+- all the **JavaScript** files will compination in logic.js in build folder
+- all the **CSS** files will compination in style.css in build folder

+## Steps

+- Download Files
 - put all your web files to **src** folder
 - do **NOT** put **HTML** files in any folder just leave it in `src/`
 - put the **CSS** files in **style** folder
 - put the **JavaScript** files in **JS** folder
 - put all the **Images** in this path `build/images/`
-- all the **JavaScript** files will compination in logic.js in build folder
-- all the **CSS** files will compination in style.css in build folder
+- open terminal and run `npm install` to install the files you need
+- open terminal and run `gulp` to serve\open the app

 ## gulpfile.js